 Unfounded Crime Statistics: A crime is considered unfounded for Clery Act purposes when a sworn or commissioned law enforcement officer makes a formal determination that the report is false or baseless.
-There were 0 unfounded crime in 2021, 1 unfounded crime in 2020, and 1 unfounded crime in 2019.
+There were 0 unfounded crime in 2023, 0 unfounded crime in 2021.